Takahiro-Maruki/Package-GFE/README.md

 Make_InFile.cpp.

-- Make an input file showing the name of the reference file (made in step 1), number of individuals in the analysis, names of the individual pro files, and individual IDs.
+- Make an input file showing the name of the reference file (made in step I), number of individuals in the analysis, names of the individual pro files, and individual IDs.
 See the example file (In_MIF.txt).
 - The order of the individual IDs needs to correspond to that of the names of the individual profiles in the input file.
 - Compile the program by the following command: